dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**At the end of the day, you can either focus on what's tearing you apart, or you can focus on what's keeping you together.**
+**Never let the fear of striking out keep you from playing the game.**

-Anonymous
+Babe Ruth